Sometimes paying for something is better than getting it for free.

 Want to know more?
 Read the first part of our Google Ads tutorial to learn more.

-In PPC affiliate marketing, most ads try to blend in with their surroundings.
+In PPC marketing, most ads try to blend in with their surroundings.
 It’s no different on Facebook.

 Between your friends’ angry posts and group updates there are ads that utilize various content types and layouts to fill the infinite scroll.